Dear Furless Friends,

 How are we doing this.....

 We are asking each of our gorillas to fundraise and help us acheive this goal.
 This is where we need the donors help!
-Visit [2015 Link Coming Soon] press the "click here to contribute" button and select the fundraiser you'd like to support.
+Visit https://www.crowdrise.com/DenverGorillaRun2015 press the "donate to a fundraiser" button and select the fundraiser you'd like to support.
 During these difficult economical times, your help is very important to the gorillas.
 Please help in any way you can.

 Thanks so much from all the gorillas.